Social Security Scotland: History

-The devolved Scottish Parliament was established in 1999 with legislative authority over many areas of social policy.
+The Scottish Parliament was created in 1999 with legislative authority over many areas of social policy.
 However, social security remained a reserved matter of the UK Government through the Department for Work and Pensions.
 The Smith Commission following the ‘No’ vote to independence in the 2014 referendum recommended that authority over several areas of social security be transferred to the Scottish Parliament under a revised devolution settlement for Scotland.

 This was put into statue through the Scotland Act 2016.

 Legislation

 With the Scotland Act 2016 transferring authority over some elements of social security, the Scottish Government introduced the Social Security (Scotland) Bill.
 This Bill introduced a different approach to administering social security in Scotland compared to the approach of the United Kingdom.
 The Bill set out 8 principles of social security, putting into statute that social security is a human right, it is to be delivered as a public service and that it is to contribute to the reducing of poverty and provide dignity and respect to Scottish citizens.

 The Bill sets out the need for a Scottish social security charter, which sets out the expectations of Scottish Ministers when developing social security policy, the expectations of Social Security Scotland when administering policies, and the expectations on individuals who are receiving assistance from Social Security Scotland.

 The Bill established the Scottish Commission on Social Security, which is a corporate body independent of the Scottish Government.
-The Commission's purpose is to scrutinise Scottish Government policy decisions and to ensure that the Scottish Government and Social Security Scotland are fulfilling the legal requirements under the Bill.
+The commission's purpose is to scrutinise Scottish Government policy decisions and to ensure that the Scottish Government and Social Security Scotland are fulfilling the legal requirements under the Bill.

 This Bill was passed on 25 April 2018 and received Royal Assent on 1 June 2018 as the Social Security (Scotland) Act 2018.
 It is the first Scotland wide social security agency in the nation's history.

 Ministers

-From May 2021, the Cabinet Secretary of the Scottish Government with responsibility for Social Security Scotland is the Cabinet Secretary for Social Justice, Housing and Local Government, supported by the Minister for Social Security and Local Government.
-Previously, from June 2018 to May 2021, responsibility sat with the Cabinet Secretary for Social Security and Older People, supported by the Minister for Equalities and Older People.
+From March 2023, the Cabinet Secretary of the Scottish Government with responsibility for Social Security Scotland is the Cabinet Secretary for Social Justice.
+Previously, the position was supported by the Minister for Social Security and Local Government.
+From June 2018 to May 2021, responsibility sat with the Cabinet Secretary for Social Security and Older People, supported by the Minister for Equalities and Older People.

-Benefits

-Disability Payments
+Disability Benefits

-The Scottish Government is taking over disability benefits that are currently delivered by the UK Government.
+The Scottish Government is taking over responsibility for disability benefits delivered by the UK Government's Department for Work and Pensions.
 Due to the COVID-19 pandemic, the Scottish Government delayed the launch of disability benefits.